pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 This collaborative approach ensures Bob will build exactly what you need, and will not assume what you want.

-After your clarifications, Bob should provide a comprehensive plan that matches your requests.
+**✅ Checkpoint**: Bob provided you with a comprehensive plan that matches your requests.

 ---